Analysis | Did Congress abdicate its responsibility by not passing coronavirus relief sooner?

 (In a way, you could argue they did; Trump lost the presidency.
 But numerous Republican congressional lawmakers did just fine.
 Republicans even picked up seats in the House.)

 Congress has had major standoffs before.
-In 1995, the government shut down over the holidays, a scenario this Congress will likely avoid.
+In 1995, the government shut down over the holidays, a scenario this Congress will probably avoid.
 But Hoagland, who worked on Capitol Hill around that time, said at least leaders were speaking to each other.
-Trump and Pelosi haven’t spoken in over a year, a standoff Hoagland called “just unbelievable.”
+Trump and Pelosi haven’t spoken in more thanover a year, a standoff Hoagland called “just unbelievable.”

 “That’s the difference I see from past fights,” he said.
 “At least both sides talked and recognized they had to work things out.”

-Now that the election is over and Trump is on his way out, with a president-elect who takes the virus seriously on his way in, both sides seem much more willing to compromise.
-(McConnell has also felt pressure to do something to help two Republican senators in runoffs in Georgia, according to reporting.)
+Now that the election is over and Trump is on his way out, with a president-elect (Joe Biden) who takes the virus seriously on his way in, both sides seem much more willing to compromise.
+(McConnell has also felt pressure to do something to help two Republican senators in election runoffs in Georgia, according to reporting.)

 The coronavirus relief bill that Congress may pass in the coming days has much less than Democrats want and much more than Republicans said they’d spend.
-Hoagland thinks it’s almost certain there will be more help once President-elect Joe Biden takes office.
+Hoagland thinks it’s almost certain there will be more help once Biden takes office.

 It’s easier in hindsight to look back at the summer and fall and determine that, yes, more government help could have prevented so much hurt, said Binder.
 That’s not the way Republicans saw it at the time, and that’s for partisans to judge, not us.
 (Another partisan debate: Should Pelosi have been more willing sooner to come down in price?
 As soon as she and Senate Minority Leader Charles E. Schumer (D-N.Y.) said they’d be willing to accept less than a trillion in help, things moved quickly.)

-The fact that both sides are willing to pass something now suggest they both made mistakes in calculations in the summer when negotiations froze.
+The fact that both sides are willing to pass something now suggests that they both made mistakes in calculations in the summer when negotiations froze.

-But one thing is undeniable, Binder said: “The laissez faire lack of federal response to the virus, that seems an abdication of responsibility for sure. ”
+But one thing is undeniable, Binder said: “The laissez-faire lack of federal response to the virus, that seems an abdication of responsibility for sure. ”